d9pouces/PolyArchiv/README.md

   * `name`: basename of the corresponding config file.
   * `fqdn`: local hostname, with the domain name (e.g., `vm1.test.example.org`)
   * `hostname`: local hostname (e.g., `vm1`)
+  * the time of backup is also available, with a separate variable for each component: `Y`, `d` `M`, … Please check https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior to discover all of them.

 In the local config file, you can add a new section `[variables]`.
 Of course, the name of the option is the name of the variable.